mincong-h/mincong-h.github.io/_posts/2022-09-25-temporal-java-service-client.md

   }
 ```

-where internally the implementation adapts the behaviors using the options
-provided by the user.
-At the end, you can use it as:
+In the end, you can use it as follows.
+You can create a service and use it to
+perform blocking or non-blocking actions.
+For example, use it to start a new
+workflow execution:

 ```java
 var service = WorkflowServiceStubs.newServiceStubs(stubsOptions);